String topology for stacks: Orbifold intersection pairing

 Recall that, if $\XX$ is a manifold, then the homology $H\lcom(\XX)$ has the intersection pairing and the cohomology $H\com(\XX)$ has the cup-product.
 The Poincar\'e duality homomorphism is an algebra map.
 However, if $\XX$ is not compact, the intersection ring and cohomology ring may be very different from each other (for instance, if $\XX$ is not compact, $H\lcom(\XX)$ has no unit).

-Chen-Ruan~\cite{CR} defined the orbifold cup-product on the cohomology $H_{\rm orb}\com(\XX)$, generalizing the cup-poduct for manifolds.
+Chen-Ruan~\cite{CR} defined the orbifold cup-product on the cohomology $H_{\rm orb}\com(\XX)$ of an almost complex orbifold $\XX$, generalizing the cup-product for manifolds.
 We will define the analogue of Chen-Ruan orbifold product in homology.
 Our construction generalizes the intersection pairing for manifolds.
 Note that we do not assume our orbifolds to be compact.